Family business founder Fanie Rossouw bought his first farm in the Hex River Valley.

 1970’s – 1980’s

 The growth of South Africa and the fruit industry motivated the Rossouw family to acquire more land in the Hex River Valley.
 Stephanus Rossouw followed in his father’s footsteps and established his own farming business.
-Stephanus Rossouw is the Chairman of Mooigezicht Estates.
-He and his wife Laetitia have five children, two sons and three daughters.
+The Late Stephanus Rossouw was the Chairman of Mooigezicht Estates until his passing in 2020.
+Stephanus and his wife Laetitia have five children, two sons and three daughters.

 Mooigezicht Managing Director and Stephanus’s eldest son Francois Rossouw completed his tertiary studies and a period of employment in the UK and joined the family business.
 He has been at the helm of the company for two decades.
 Francois and his wife Gerda have two sons, Francois Jr. and Johan.

-Francois Rossouw Jnr born and four generations of Rossouw men photographed together.
+Francois Rossouw Jnr born and four generations of men from the Rossouw family were photographed together.

 Stephan, Stephanus’s younger son joined the family business after completing a 10-year-contract as a helicopter pilot with the South African Air Force.
 He now divides his time between Mooigezicht Estates and flying for Red Cross Emergency services.
 He and his wife Helene-Mari have young two daughters and a young son.